didge/VirtualBox-Clone-Backup/README.md

 * Added `--backupmode start` options which starts the VM immediately after snapshotting.

 ## How I Like to Use VBCB
-When I want to make a backup of a VM, I like to shutdown the VM, then make a backup using the `--backupmode start` option.
+VBB was great, but one of the issues with it is that in order to ensure a stable backup of a live VM, the When I want to make a backup of a VM, I like to shutdown the VM, then make a backup using the `--backupmode start` option.
 This results in a very fast snapshot and allows VBCB to concurrently launch the Current VM while cloning the snapshot, minimizing downtime.

 ## Table of Contents